CloudLabsAI-Azure/M365-Copilot/labguide/Exercise 6.1.md

     - **Notebooks:** You can combine AI-generated content, summaries, and your own notes into organized sections — similar to a digital binder powered by Copilot.
         > **Example:** Ideal for organizing research findings, training materials, or long-term planning documents collaboratively.

-### Task 2: Understanding No-Code Agents in Copilot
+### Task 2: Understanding and using No-Code Agents in Copilot

 1. In the Copilot app, navigate to the **Agents** section.